Mean field system of a two-layers neural model in a diffusive regime: Technical lemmas

 {\it Step~2.} Let us prove the point~$(ii)$.
 By~\eqref{eqx} and Burkh\"older-Davis-Gundy's inequality,

 The result for the process~$Y$ follows from the same computation using~\eqref{eqy} instead of~\eqref{eqx}. \end{proof}

-{ \begin{rem} In the proof of Lemma~\ref{aprioriestimate}, we use the stopping times $\tau_M$ to guarantee the function $u_{M,p}$ to be locally integrable.
-Otherwise we would not have the right to apply Gr\"onwall's lemma. \end{rem}
+{ \begin{remark} In the proof of Lemma~\ref{aprioriestimate}, we use the stopping times $\tau_M$ to guarantee the function $u_{M,p}$ to be locally integrable.
+Otherwise we would not have the right to apply Gr\"onwall's lemma. \end{remark}

 The following lemma is similar to the previous one: it allows to control the moments of the process $(X^N,Y^N)$ instead of the moments of the limit process $(\bar X,\bar Y).$ An important point of the lemma is that, the desired estimates are uniform in~$N$ (provided that the initial conditions~$(X^N_0,Y^N_0)$ admit finite moments uniformly bounded in~$N$).
 This lemma is used in the proof of Theorem~\ref{mainresult} at Section~\ref{proofmainresult}.
 In the proof of Lemma~\ref{aprioriXNYN} below, we do not introduce the stopping times $\tau_M$ as in the proof of Lemma~\ref{aprioriestimate} for the sake of readability. }